110nard0/hngx_stage_2/README.md

 ## Configuration
 - Configure the Flask app to serve the API on a different host and port by updating the HOST_NAME and PORT variables in the run command.
 By default, the app is served on http://localhost:5000.
 - You can configure the Flask app to use a different database by specifying the MONGODB_URI environment before starting the server.
+The database defaults to http://localhost:27017 without any authentication.

 ## Usage
 - Run the following command to start the server: